 Somin v.
 Porter (2018) Successfully obtained a three-year civil harassment restraining order in favor of community college instructor against a former student who threatened to kill her in a series of messages sent on the social media site Facebook.
 The decision was unanimously upheld by the Court of Appeal.
 Read the full Court of Appeal opinion here.

 G.J. v.
 Torrance Unified School District (2016) Litigation pertaining to alleged injuries sustained in a trip-and-fall incident at a middle school.
-Settled on the first day of trial for nuisance value.
+Settled on the first day of trial.

 Californians Aware et al. v.
 Orange Unified School District et al. (2008) 4th District Court of Appeal, Division 3, No. G038499 [2008 Cal.App.Unpub.LEXIS 7487] Appeal upholding Board of Education's right to participate in public debate and awarding attorney fees under California anti-SLAPP statute (Code of Civil Procedure Section 425.16).